-Specific effects are explained in detail in the Effects chapter of this manual.
+The specific effects found in each category are explained in detail in the Effects chapter of this manual.

 5.5.
 Transforming Layers

 The Transform controls for a layer allow you to manipulate the size and shape of the layer, and how it is combined with the other layers in your project.
 Each kind of layer has its own unique set of transform controls, though there is some overlap in the controls between layer kinds.